molily/molily.de/_posts/2017-12-21-robust-javascript.md

 7. Expect that the top-level heading reads “Hark!
 The Herald Angels Sing”.
 8. Expect that the first paragraph contains “Peace on earth and mercy mild”.

 An acceptance test expresses these instructions as code.
 Since the test interacts with the website through a browser, it can be written in any language.
-It does not have to be JavaScript or whatever language is used in the back-end.
+It does not need to be JavaScript or whatever language is used in the back-end.

 Of course, you can write acceptance tests in JavaScript and run them with Node.js.
 Popular libraries include [Nightwatch.js](http://nightwatchjs.org/) and [WebdriverIO](http://webdriver.io/).